Maths at Burradon Community Primary School has been built on one of our core values:

 Great North Maths Hub - Teacher Research Group

-As part of our whole school development in teaching for mastery, teachers in Year 2 and Year 5 have this year joined a Teaching for Mastery Work Group run by the Great North Maths Hub.
+As part of our whole school development in teaching for mastery, teachers in Year 2 and Year 5, last year, joined a Teaching for Mastery Work Group run by the Great North Maths Hub.
 The intent of this 2-year programme is to gain high quality professional development, and the opportunity to work closely with other schools developing teaching for mastery.
-This will ensure quality maths teaching and learning is provided for all our learners, allowing children to acquire a deep, long-term, secure and adaptable understanding of the subject.
+This academic year a teacher from EYFS and Year 6 are part of Sustaining Teaching Mastery programme run by the Great North Hub This will ensure quality maths teaching and learning is provided for all our learners, allowing children to acquire a deep, long-term, secure and adaptable understanding of the subject.